micro-community/development/design/cli.md

 ## Dynamic CLI Commands

 Micro supports dynamic CLI commands, allowing users to call their services without needing to manually add commands to Micro.
 For example:

 • `micro helloworld` will call helloworld Helloworld.Call.
-If one argument is provided, it's assumed this is the name of the service, and we want to execute the Call RPC call.
+If one argument is provided, it's assumed this is the name of the service, and we want to execute the Call RPC.
 • `micro helloworld foo` will call helloworld Helloworld.Foo.
 If a second argument is provided, we use this as the method name, and keep the service name as the handler.
 • `micro helloworld debug health` will call helloworld Debug.Health.
 The second and third arguments are combined to create the RPC endpoint.